 Parallel tempering requires compilation with MPI and the number of replicas, n, exactly matches the number of processes.
 Each replica prefixes input and output files with mpi0., mpi1., etc. and only exchange between neighboring processes is performed.

-Parallel tempering is currently limited to systems with constant number of particles, \$N\$.
+Parallel tempering is currently limited to systems with constant number of particles, \$N\$, and the move is performed exactly every nstep Monte Carlo cycle.

 7.4 Volume Move

 Performs a random walk in logarithmic volume,